Top 10 Azure Services Every .NET Developer Should Know

 Introduction

 Azure offers hundreds of services, but as a .NET developer, you don't need to know them all.
-Here are the top 10 services that I use regularly and recommend every .NET developer should master.
+Here are the top 10 services that cover most application scenarios.
+Mastering these will give you a solid foundation for building, deploying, and scaling production applications in the cloud.

 1. Azure App Service

 The go-to service for hosting web applications.
-App Service supports .NET, Node.js, Python, and more with built-in CI/CD, custom domains, and SSL certificates.
+App Service supports .NET, Node.js, Python, and more with built-in CI/CD, custom domains, SSL certificates, and deployment slots for zero-downtime deployments.
+For most .NET web applications, App Service is the right starting point — it handles scaling, patching, and load balancing automatically.

 2. Azure SQL Database

 A fully managed relational database service.
-Perfect for Entity Framework Core applications with built-in high availability and automated backups.
+Perfect for Entity Framework Core applications with built-in high availability, automated backups, and intelligent performance tuning.
+The serverless tier is cost-effective for dev/test workloads since it auto-pauses when idle.

 3. Azure Functions

 Serverless compute for event-driven architectures.
-Great for background processing, webhooks, and scheduled tasks.
+Great for background processing, webhooks, scheduled tasks, and any workload with spiky traffic patterns.
+The consumption plan means you pay nothing when idle.

 [Function("ProcessOrder")]